 Black History Month is as much about rediscovery as it is about celebration and commemoration.
 At Beacon Press, the books we publish that cover black history reintroduce us to long-forgotten or hidden historical figures, unearth information previously unknown about prominent black leaders, bring us closer to the struggles and triumphs of African ancestors.
 In the current age of #BlackLivesMatter and other movements that compel us to evaluate our country’s progress in racial justice, it’s important to get reacquainted with the steps black forerunners have taken—and their history—so we can see how to step forward.
 For this year's Black History Month, we're recommending a list of new and older titles offering biographies, histories, memoir, and more.

-The following passages are taken from her autobiography Incidents in the Life of a Slave Girl, Written by Herself.
+Read a selection from Harriet Jacobs' autobiography, Incidents in the Life of a Slave Girl, Written by Herself.
 It is one of the earliest works by an African American woman writer.
-Originally self-published in 1861 under the pen name Linda Brent, it was for generations thought to be a work of fiction until its authenticity was verified in the 1980s.

 The first book about the runaway slave phenomenon written by fugitive slaves themselves.